Frequently Asked Questions

 Is there any entry fee for the park?

-No, there has been no entry fees to Whiteman Park since 2002.
+No, there has not been any general entry fees to Whiteman Park since 2003.
 Some attractions do attract a fee though, so please check the Attractions

 section of the website.